MicrosoftDocs/ai-builder/ai-builder-docs/use-prebuilt-contract-processing-power-apps.md

 ---
-title: Use the contract prebuilt model in Power Apps
+title: Use the contract processing prebuilt model in Power Apps
-description: Learn how to use the AI Builder contract prebuilt model in Power Apps.
+description: Learn how to use the AI Builder contract processing prebuilt model in Power Apps.
 author: phil-cmd
 ms.topic: conceptual
 ms.custom: